Surdok/ngx-translation-extension/README.md

 2. Auto translate strings using a google key and automatically add them to the .JSON files

-## Extension Settings~~~~
+## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

 * `ngx-translation-extension.autoFileModify`: Automatically modifies transilation files that are specified in the extension settings.
-* ``ngx-translation-extension.languageFrom``: The source language to be translated from.
+* `ngx-translation-extension.languageFrom``: The source language to be translated from.
-* ``ngx-translation-extension.languageTo``: The target language to be translated to.
+* `ngx-translation-extension.languageTo``: The target language to be translated to.
-* ``ngx-translation-extension.googleAPIKey``: Specify a google API key in order to add google translations to the target language.
+* `ngx-translation-extension.googleAPIKey``: Specify a google API key in order to add google translations to the target language.
 Leave empty to paste the selected text to the target translated file key as it is.